akamai/terraform-provider-akamai/docs/resources/property_cp_code.md

 }
 ```

-A more real example using other datasources as dependencies:
+Here's a real-life example that includes other data sources as dependencies:

 ```
 locals {
     group_name = "example group name"